-Since 2015, the District has expended over \$4,500,000 on approximately 70 acres of turf conversions and various capital projects (such as projects to modify and upgrade irrigation systems and projects to use reclaimed irrigation) districtwide.
+Since 2015, the District has expended over \$4,700,000 on approximately 70 acres of turf conversions and various capital projects (such as projects to modify and upgrade irrigation systems and projects to use reclaimed irrigation) districtwide.
 These one-time expenditures are necessary in ensuring the viability of District parks and long-term water conservation efforts.

 Annual, on-going costs for water usage continue to rise.
-Water costs have steadily risen since Fiscal Year 2007-2008, when the District spent overall approximately \$827,000 for 328,665 units (1 unit equals 748 gallons) of potable water used; in the last Fiscal Year 2018-2019 the District spent approximately \$1,388,000 (an approximate 67.8% increase compared to Fiscal Year 2007-2008) for 219,516 units (an approximate 33.2% decrease) of potable water used.
-Comparing overall cost per unit used, the District spent \$6.327 per unit in Fiscal Year 2018-2019 as compared to \$2.519 per unit in Fiscal Year 2007-2008 (an approximate 151.2% increase).
+Water costs have steadily risen since Fiscal Year 2007-2008, when the District spent overall approximately \$827,000 for 328,665 units (1 unit equals 748 gallons) of potable water used; in the last Fiscal Year 2019-2020 the District spent approximately \$1,442,000 (an approximate 74.3% increase compared to Fiscal Year 2007-2008) for 228,394 units (an approximate 28.7% decrease) of potable water used.
+Comparing overall cost per unit used, the District spent \$2.519 per unit in Fiscal Year 2007-2008 as compared to \$6.316 per unit in Fiscal Year 2019-2020 (an approximate 150.7% increase).

 The District is committed to providing the resources necessary to respond to the ongoing and future droughts.
-Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed at least \$300,000 each year for Annual Drought Response Irrigation Improvements and Annual Master Flow Valve installations.
+Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed at least \$300,000 each year for Annual Drought Response Irrigation Improvements (Annual Master Flow Valve installation projects were complete in 2018-2019).
 Furthermore, the District allocates any water budget savings from the prior Fiscal Year into the following Fiscal Year's Annual Drought Response Irrigation Improvements.